Jonathan Dimbleby: TV and radio career

 From 1987 to June 2019 he presented Any Questions? on BBC Radio 4.
 He presented Any Answers? from 1989 to 2012.
 From 2016 to 2019, he was the main presenter of the BBC World Service monthly series World Questions.

 In April 2020, Dimbleby wrote and presented the ITV documentary Return to Belsen with Jonathan Dimbleby about the Bergen-Belsen concentration camp.

-In 2022 following the death of Queen Elizabeth II, Dimbleby wrote and presented the documentary Charles, the Monarch and the Man which aired on ITV on 13 September 2022.
+In 2022, following the death of Queen Elizabeth II, Dimbleby wrote and presented the documentary Charles, the Monarch and the Man, which aired on ITV on 13 September 2022.
+Dimbleby has been described in the media as "confidant of King Charles".

 Other work

 Dimbleby wanted to be a farmer when he left school and worked on the Royal Farm, Windsor, trained as a professional showjumper and studied at the Royal Agricultural College (now University) at Cirencester.
 From 1993 until 2004 he ran an organic farm near Bath, Somerset.